IrminData/irmin-platform/irmin-console/README.md

 ## Internationalisation

 The website is available in multiple languages.
-The language is determined by the locale set in the `LocaleContext`.

 The locale is set based on the URL path.
 For example, `/en` is English, `/fi` is Finnish, and so on.
 See route `src/app/[lang]`.

-If language is not set in the URL, the `src/middleware.ts` will try to get users browser language.
-If the browser language is not supported, the default language is English.
+If the language is set in the URL, the website will be displayed in that language.
+If the language is not set in the URL, the website will try to get the users browser language.
+If the browser language is not supported, the default language will be used.

 If user manually switches languages, the preferred language is stored in cookies and used in the future.

+Languages, default language and available locales are defined in `src/dictionaries.ts`.

+- `src/middleware.ts` -> Middleware for setting the locale based on the URL path or browser language.
+- `src/context/LocaleContext.tsx` -> Context for managing the locale and translations state across the application.
+- `src/dictionaries.ts` -> Responsible for providing translation lists, setting the default language, and available locales.

-Dictionaries can be found in `src/dictionaries.ts`.
-The dictionaries are used to translate the website content.
-The dictionaries are used in the components to translate the content based on the locale.
-Dictionaries are essencially JSON objects with key-value pairs.
-The key is the translation key and the value is the translation itself.
+Dictionaries are JSON objects which are used to translate the website content.
+They are used in the components to translate the content based on the locale.
+The key is the translation key and the value is the translation itself. `getDictionary()` function in `src/dictionaries.ts` is used to get the correct dictionary based on the locale.

+They can be found in the `src/dictionaries/...` folder.
+Used dictionaries are defined in `src/dictionaries.ts`.

 For example see:
 - `src/dictionaries/en.json` -> English translations